RickIsWright/kendo-angular-signalr/README.md

+##  This repository is no longer updated.
+To access the current version, refer to the [`kendo-angular` repository](https://github.com/telerik/kendo-angular/tree/master/examples/projects/grid-signalr).

 ## Consume ASP.NET Core SignalR values in a Kendo UI for Angular Grid within an Angular Application

 Based on the following GitHub repository and Egghead lesson: